KYLChiu/KYLChiu.github.io/_pages/about.md

 Hi!
 I'm a Python/C++ quantitative developer with interests spanning across software engineering, mathematics and finance.
 I completed a bachelors degree in Mathematics at Warwick University and a masters degree in Mathematical and Computational Finance at Oxford University.

-Stay tuned for occasional rants about the joys and frustrations of using Python and C++.
+Stay tuned for the occasional discussion about the joys and frustrations of using Python and C++.
 You'll hear about how Python makes development a breeze, or how C++ usually runs circles around Python in terms of speed (thanks, GIL!).
 And don't be surprised if I occasionally (or stochastically) dive into a topic related to volatility.

 A short Python puzzle to get us acquainted:
 ```python